andrealacamera/ts-crash-course-2023/README.md

 3. How to setup Typescript for real projects.

 4. Classes, Private and Public, Getters and Setters, Protected.
 Why Interface is important (Class Heritage).
 Abstract classes.

-- Generics, Generics in Array and Arrow functions, Generic Classes
+Generics.
+Generics in Array and Arrow functions.
+Generic Classes.

-- Type Narrowing, The in operator narrowing, `Instanceof` and Type Predicates

-- Discriminated Union and Exhaustiveness Checking with never
+5. Type Narrowing.
+The `in` operator narrowing. `instanceof` and Type Predicates.
+Discriminated Union.
+Exhaustiveness Checking with never.

 - TypeScript End